manoa-reclaim/manoa-reclaim.github.io/index.md

 ## Team

-Manoa Reclaim is designed, implemented, and maintained by Royce Cornwell, Cohen Ruport, Kai Sutton, Kaito Tateno and Austin, Villanueva.
+Manoa Reclaim is designed, implemented, and maintained by Royce Cornwell, Cohen Ruport, Kai Sutton, Kaito Tateno and Austin Villanueva.